one92tb/mapCreatorClient/README.md

 ## General info

 This is application that uses react-google-map package, written in React library.
 It allows us to create markers on the user panel.
-After that marker can be putted on the map as an Indicator.
+After that marker can be putted on the map as an indicator.
 Indicators are editable and removable.
 User can also check data from indicator using a indicator table or indicator charts.
-Application has additional feature for administarots.
+Application has additional feature for administrators.
 They can change user status from user to admin or and vice versa.

 ## Setup